josemotta/IoT.Starter.Pi.Lumi/README.md

         }
     }

 You can notice that `irsend` commands are used in all operations!
 The `HttpGet` operations identify IR remotes and their respective codes.
-For example, to list all installed remotes, the following command should be issued:
+For example, to list all installed remotes, the following command should be issued at a Bash screen at host:

 	pi@lumi:~ $ irsend list "" ""